softwaremill/jekyll-softwaremill/README.md

 ### Pre-steps

 1. Install PHP for command line.
-Package name is usually "php-cli".
+Package name is usually `php-cli`.
 2. Go to `__generators/` and call `bundle`.